Israeli disengagement from the Gaza Strip: Gaza Strip

 At midnight between August 14 and 15, the Kissufim crossing was shut down, and the Gaza Strip became officially closed for entrance by Israelis.
-The Gush Katif Municipal Council threatened to unilaterally declare independence, citing the Gaza Strip's internationally disputed status and Halacha as a foundation.
+The Gush Katif Municipal Council threatened to unilaterally declare independence, citing the Gaza Strip's internationally disputed status and Halakha as a foundation.
 Meanwhile, on August 14, Aryeh Yitzhaki proclaimed the independence of Shirat HaYam as "The Independent Jewish Authority in Gaza Beach", and submitted appeals for recognition to the United Nations and Red Cross.

 On August 15, the evacuation commenced under the orders of Maj.
 Gen. Dan Harel of the Southern Command.
 At 8 a.m., a convoy of security forces entered Neve Dekalim and began evacuating residents.
 Many settlers chose to leave peacefully, others were forcibly evicted, and some attempted to block buses and clashed with security forces.
 The evacuation continued after midnight of August 17 by agreement with settlers who requested a time extension for packing their things, and to compensate for the evacuation delays caused by protesters.
 Some settlers had already shipped out their belongings because they knew they would be unable to remain, but on principle refused to leave voluntarily and stayed so the military would be required to remove them by force.

 Evacuations of six settlements shifted into forced removals as 14,000 Israeli soldiers and police officers forcibly evicted settlers and "mistanenim" (infiltrators).
 They went house to house, ordering settlers to leave and breaking down the doors of those who did not.
 There were scenes of troops dragging screaming and sobbing families from houses and synagogues, but with less violence than expected.
 Some of the soldiers were also observed sobbing, and there were instances of soldiers joining settlers in prayer before evicting them.
 Some settlers lit their homes on fire as they evacuated so as to leave the Palestinians nothing.
 Settlers blocked roads, lit fires, and pleaded with soldiers to disobey orders.
 One West Bank settler set herself on fire in front of a Gaza checkpoint, and in Neve Dekalim, a group of fifteen American Orthodox Jews barricaded themselves in a basement and threatened to light themselves on fire.
 One policeman had ammonia thrown in his eyes.
 One soldier was stabbed.
 Two far-right Israelis self-immolated in protest.